 The fact that many Christians are unaware of the possibility that oral contraceptives can act as abortifacients, and the thought that believers are potentially (albeit unknowingly) aborting their unborn children, is enough to convince us that the stakes are indeed as high as Alcorn and others claim.
 Thus, this article will seek to address this pressing issue for Christian couples and dividing point within the pro-life community by exploring the question: is it morally permissible for the Christian to use oral contraceptives?
 To anticipate, I will ultimately argue, based on the lack of definitive evidence that oral contraceptives act as abortifacients, that (1) their use is presently morally permissible and (2) their use (or not) ought to be considered an issue of conscience grounded in Christian freedom unless such definitive evidence emerges.

 We must begin with an overview of the pertinent information for understanding the issue.
 Indeed, much misunderstanding occurs around the issue of oral contraceptives because individuals are misinformed regarding basic terminology and pertinent physiology.
 First, some key terms: “oral contraceptives” or “hormone contraceptives” are the medical terms for what is popularly known as “the pill,” that is, the birth control pill.
 However, the pro-life community has often maintained an important distinction between contraception and birth control: contraception applies only to the prevention of conception, while birth control can refer to any means of preventing the birth of a child (including post-fertilization and post-implantation abortion).
-This difference in terminology is not without political implications, for whether one refers to “the pill” as a form of birth control or as a contraceptive often reveals which side of the debate one is one (e.g., Alcorn, as an opponent of the pill, refers to it as birth control, while Sullivan, an advocate of the pill, refers to it as a contraceptive).
+This difference in terminology is not without political implications, for whether one refers to “the pill” as a form of birth control or as a contraceptive often reveals which side of the debate one is on (e.g., Alcorn, as an opponent of the pill, refers to it as birth control, while Sullivan, an advocate of the pill, refers to it as a contraceptive).
 We will primarily use the terminology of “oral contraceptive” here in order not to beg the question at hand and to align with the most common usage within the medical community.

 Second, we must distinguish between the various types of “pill” available; indeed, not all pills are created equal.
 We should say first that the purview of this article involves evaluating oral contraceptives which seek to prevent conception; pills such as RU-486 (mifepristone) are deemed ethically unacceptable by pro-life Christians, for they operate with the intention of eliminating an already conceived and implanted human being and thus their use is rightly considered a form of abortion.[5]